-- A completed application for graduate admission - Official transcripts for a completed bachelor's degree from an accredited institution and for all graduate work - A five page double-spaced essay explaining interests in the MLA program based on individual intellectual history and interests
+- A completed application for graduate admission - Official transcripts for a completed bachelor's degree from an accredited institution and for all graduate work - A five-six page double-spaced essay explaining interests in the MLA program based on individual intellectual history and interests

 These materials are reviewed by the MLA admissions committee which makes recommendation to the MLA program director.
 When an applicant is approved by the committee, the director arranges for a personal interview with the candidate.
 A final decision regarding admission is reached after the interview.
 The Graduate Record Exam (GRE) is not required at the present time for admission.
-For more information and application materials, call the MLA office at 803/323-2368 or write to 150 Bancroft Hall, Winthrop University, Rock Hill, SC 29733.
+For more information and application materials, call the MLA office at 803/323-2368 or write to G14 Bancroft Hall, Winthrop University, Rock Hill, SC 29733.

 Program Requirements.

 The Master of Liberal Arts degree requires completion of 33 semester hours of approved graduate level courses as indicated below, at least half of which must be 600-level courses.
 Twelve hours are in four courses designed for the program.
-Three of these courses are interdisciplinary colloquia developed on the theme, "The Search for Order."
-These courses explore this search by examining how order is brought to our world through empirical, rational and intuitive means.
+Three of these courses are interdisciplinary colloquia developed on the "Search for Order" theme.
 The fourth required course, to be taken at the end of the program, is an individual project on a topic of interest to the student.
 The remaining seven courses (21 hours) are elective graduate courses in liberal arts and science disciplines selected by the student upon consultation with the director.